alyoawesome/alyoawesome/README.md

 - ⚡ Fun fact: ...
 -->
 ### About Me
 Welcome to my GitHub!
-I'm Alex, currently a software engineering intern at Angel Host working on developing software and AI-based solutions to streamline business processes and promote company growth.
+I'm currently a software engineering intern at Angel Host working on developing software and AI-based solutions to streamline business processes and promote company growth.
 I'm also studying Computer Science at UBC in Vancouver, BC.
 Outside of work, I enjoy playing badminton, swimming, hiking, and camping with friends!

 Feel free to contact me via email (alex.ly.yeung@gmail.com) or connect on [LinkedIn](www.linkedin.com/in/alexlyeung).
 I'm always excited to make new friends and meet new people!